Accessing your Cluster

 the cluster nodes can use private DNS names.
 To do so, set the configuration property

 private.
-The security inbound rules can also be restricted
+The security group inbound rules can also be restricted

 so that only the router can communicate with the nodes.